 This vision is moving us further towards person-centred care where people are offered choice, control and support to lead an independent life.
-It also focuses on making sure people can fairly access an outstanding quality of Adult Social Care and experience tailored support.
+It also focuses on making sure people can fairly access an outstanding quality of care and experience tailored support.